 For more information about the BCS and membership please contact Dr Adrian Clark.

-You can apply online for student membership of the IET at any time after you begin your course.
+You can apply online for student membership of The Institution of Engineering and Technology (IET) at any time after you begin your course.

 If you join as a student member, you will be automatically transferred to the class of Member of the IET (MIET) when you graduate.
 After further Masters level study and four years of relevant experience, you can apply to be become a Chartered Engineer.